1947, 16mm, color, silent

 The more striking aspects of the footage are the extreme differences shown between the houses along Milledge and Prince Avenues, and the African-American neighborhoods, as well as the then fairly new public housing and apartments along Broad Street.
 Rev. Charles Knox of Athens has identified these neighborhoods as "Tip Toe Alley" (between Finley and Newton Streets at Baxter St.) and "Linden Town" (Lumpkin near Baxter), both of which were razed for public housing and for University of Georgia expansion.

-Other footage not shown in this online clip includes local service organization members (Kiwanis, Pilot Club) gathering for lunch downtown, local bankers and businessmen outside their buildings, a scene of the Chamber of Commerce building, aerial views of Athens, a livestock auction at the Northeast Georgia Livestock Association building, a Shriners parade downtown, the airport, UGA campus scenes, the Garden Club of Georgia's Founders Garden, a golf course, Athens General Hospital, and the Rodgers Hosiery Company.
+The footage includes local service organization members (Kiwanis, Pilot Club) gathering for lunch downtown, local bankers and businessmen outside their buildings, a scene of the Chamber of Commerce building, aerial views of Athens, a livestock auction at the Northeast Georgia Livestock Association building, a Shriners parade downtown, the airport, UGA campus scenes, the Garden Club of Georgia's Founders Garden, a golf course, Athens General Hospital, and the Rodgers Hosiery Company.

 For more information about local town films made by or for Chambers of Commerce, see the article "Old Movies: A Source of Local History Programs" by Dorothy Weyer Creigh in the journal History News, v.
 32, no. 10, October 1977.